Hotel tips: Our favorite 22 hotels in Ireland

 Hotels in Ireland

-Hotels in Ireland © The Gibson Hotel
+Hotels in Ireland © The Killarney Park

 Europe’s favorite “green island, ” Ireland is unforgiving in its classical beauty.
 Add to that the charm and rich culture of the major cities, like Dublin, Galway, and Cork, and you have an unforgettable holiday on your hands.
 Be prepared to stumble upon otherworldly landscapes like those of the Lakelands, at the Cliffs of Moher, or on the wild South Coast.
 Before heading back to your idyllic hotel, tucked into some pristine natural scene and equipped with amenities only of the highest quality, stop by a local pub and experience the cultural and social heart of the Irish over a tall glass of Guinness.